aghyad/csv-monster/README.md

       puts "Oops! it seems that the input file doesn't exist, or, may be it was kidnapped by Loki, the bad brother of Thor!" end

+##License:
+This gem is released under the MIT license

+##Contribute/Contact:

 Download and install the gem from "https://rubygems.org/gems/csv-monster"